anders-wartoft/LogGenerator/README.md

 `{counter:1}` will be substituted by `1` the first time the template is evaluated, `2` the next time and so on.

+#### CounterMemoryRecall
+Each time a counter is used, the counter value is automatically saved in a cache.
+If you want to use the same value again you can access the last

 #### Pri
 A pri will just create a random facility, severity and priority for a syslog message and